-Its the damage done to the roots that we worry about.
+It’s the damage done to the roots that we worry about.
 We must control the adult weevil before she lays her eggs.

 Check your indicator shrubs for notching!
 These are Hydrangea, Red Twig Dogwood, Azalea, and Rhododendrons.
 Many perennials will also show the notched leaves such as Hostas and Coral Bells (Heuchera).
 If you have only a few notches, you don’t have to do anything or you could treat once a year as a preventative measure.
-If you have more than a few notches, we need to talk but you can also check out my blog for all the gory details of killing root weevils.
+If you have more than a few notches, we need to talk but you can also check out my other root weevil blog for all the gory details of killing root weevils.
 It is tricky to do.

-The two most important things ares that the soil must be warmed up and moist and you must apply the nemotodes must be applied at dusk, never in direct sunlight.
-If we are having a cool May you may want to wait until June or call me and ask.
-In September you want to be sure your soil is well watered prior to the treatment of nemotodes, and then water well for two weeks following the treatment.
-This will eliminate some of the root weevil problem for 2013.
-You will have to repeat the biannual treatments for a few years to get the weevils properly controlled, and then continue with a once a year preventative treatment cycle (still in September OR May).
+Get the timing right-treat in May or early June.
+Treat again in September.
+If we are having a cool May you may want to wait until June.
+In September you want to be sure your soil is well watered prior to the treatment of nematodes, and then water well for two weeks following the treatment.
+This will eliminate some of the root weevil problem for the next year.
+You will have to repeat the biannual treatments for a few years to get the weevils properly controlled, and then continue with a once a year preventative treatment cycle (in September).

 1) Take a 5 gallon bucket and fill it up with water.

-2. Treat the water with a product called pondzyme (people use it to protect their fish from the additives in our water).
+2) Treat the water with a product called pondzyme (people use it to protect their fish from the additives in our water).
 I use 1 and ¼ teaspoons of Pondzyme to 5 gallons of water.

-3) Add the nemotodes to the water.
+3) Add the nematodes to the water.

 It is very little effort for a dramatic and healthy result.
 Good gardening!